nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

   <br/><br/>**Sample:**<br/>
 <span class="box warning">:warning: This is an example of a warning box.
 Contains advice or instructions that users
 should take note of to avoid issues in the application.</span>
-<span class="box info">:memo: This is an information box.
+<span class="box info">:memo: This is an example of an information box.
 Contains information that may be useful for
 the users.</span>

 ### Contributions to the User Guide (UG)